What future for Venice?

 The future of Venice is also tied to the future of its lagoon – the ‘Lagoon of Venice’ (LoVe).
 In this way the problems facing the city (and the solutions) are a microcosm (or case study in miniature) of much larger scale sustainability issues facing the world today.
 This is because it so clearly illustrates the need to take a holistic management approach for ensuring a sustainable future: one that considers social factors and the dynamics of the surrounding physical environment.

-This resource contains three lessons which focus on three main strands:
+This resource contains four lessons which focus on four main strands:

-This resource is the product of a fieldtrip and partnership between geography students at Liceo Classico Marco Foscarini (Venice) and Eton College.
+This resource is the product of two A Level Geography fieldtrips and partnership between geography students at Liceo Classico Marco Foscarini (Venice), Liceo Classico Raimondo Franchetti (Mestre), and Eton College.

 The video clip resources were produced by Marco Foscarini students and the factsheets involved collaboration between the two schools.
-The project was supervised by teachers Cecilia Stefinlongo and Veronica Harkins (Foscarini) and Dr David Anderson and Justin Nolan (Eton).
-The idea for the project, and much support, came from Jane Da Mosto, and thanks are also due to Flora Pedullà for organising the logistics of the fieldtrip.
+The project was supervised by teachers Cecilia Stefinlongo (Foscarini and Franchetti) and Veronica Harkins (Foscarini) and Dr David Anderson and Justin Nolan (Eton).
+The idea for the project, and much support, came from Jane Da Mosto, and thanks are also due to Flora Pedullà and Kasia Ruszkowski for organising the logistics of the fieldtrips.
 This resource links to the interview with Jane Da Mosto, founder of We Are Here Venice.